American Head & Neck Society

 Guidelines

-5. AHNS Presidential Award: Understanding Long-Term and Late Toxicities of Treatment in Head and Neck Cancer – Candidates for this award should reside in the U.S. or Canada, be medical students, residents, PhDs or faculty members at the rank of associate professor or below and be an AHNS member in good standing.
+5. AHNS Presidential Award: Novel Therapeutic Targets and Combinations in Head and Neck Cancer – Candidates for this award should reside in the U.S. or Canada, be medical students, residents, PhDs or faculty members at the rank of associate professor or below and be an AHNS member in good standing.
 Previous AHNS or AAO-HNS Foundation research grant recipients are eligible to compete for this grant.
 Candidates who have applied for support of the same research from other funding sources, and who are notified of an award from both another agency and from AHNS must choose only one of the awards.
 Applications submitted by ineligible PIs will NOT be reviewed by the CORE Study Section.
 One year, $10,000.
 One award available.

 Share: